Input Lines

 There are three kinds of input lines:

-To exit Hypatia, use any of the commands Q, QUIT or EXIT, or close the console window.
+To exit Hypatia, use any of the commands Q or QUIT, or close the console window.

 Question marks and equal signs at the beginnings of lines in this documentation are displayed by Hypatia as input prompts and to indicate calculation results.
 Do not type them!